 Just in case you need a quick refresher… Hyperpigmentation is defined as dark patches on the skin that are commonly triggered by UV damage, blue light, acne and more.

-Bright-Eyed is yet again the perfect solution thanks to ingredients that will help protect from the sun’s UV rays and the blue light that comes from your phone and computer.
-And all of this protection aside, Bright-Eyed also contains a skin-brightening pink tint along with sustainably-sourced mica, which creates an instantly illuminating effect that helps mask darkness around your eye area.
+You’ll want to look for an eye cream that contains ingredients to help protect from blue light damage.
+Bright-Eyed also contains a skin-brightening pink tint along with sustainably-sourced mica, which creates an instantly illuminating effect that helps mask darkness around your eye area.

 +Have more questions about why you should be wearing an eye cream with SPF?
 Leave them below!